 1. Motion for Temporary Orders.
 Assuming the other side properly objects to your Notice of Intent to Move, he or she is also supposed to file a Motion for Temporary Order Preventing Move with Children.
 The motion can result in a ban against you moving with the child during the pendency of the relocation action, or it can result in you being allowed to temporarily relocate with a changed parenting plan.
 The Relocation Act also instructs the other party to note the temporary order motion for a hearing date that will occur within 15 days of the objection.
 Should he or she properly set the motion, you are prohibited from moving until the court decides the motion for temporary orders.

-Speak with the court’s family law facilitator to learn the local rules regarding your response to the other side’s motion.
+Our firm has a separate article on how to respond to a motion.
+Speak with the court’s family law facilitator to learn the local rules regarding your response.
 Generally your response will entail filing a declaration stating your position and providing supporting declarations from third parties who can corroborate your factual positions.
-The form for a declaration is available by clicking the link in this sentence.
+Click here for an article on how to write a declaration.
 The court is supposed to decide the motion for temporary orders by considering the eleven statutory relocation factors listed in RCW 26.09.520.
 If you have at least 55% of the residential time with the child, the court should afford you the presumption described in section II(1) of this article and in RCW 26.09.520.
 You do not receive any part of the presumption if you have less than 55% of the residential time.
 In that situation, the court will probably review the 11 statutory factors from the perspective of what would be in the best interest of the child and without consideration your interests.
 In other words, the court will probably err on the side of keeping the child where he or she has been living and has the most bonds.
 The law is somewhat unclear on this point, because the 55% rule is relatively new as of the writing of this article.

 If the other side neglects to file a motion for a temporary order, you can file your own Motion for Temporary Order Allowing Move with Children.
-The link for the forms is in the proceeding sentence.
+Find the forms on the Washington Court Forms Website under Family Law > Move With Children (Relocation) > Temporary Order Allowing Move with Children.
 As with other motions mentioned in this article, you should consult with the local family law facilitator regarding the court’s local rules and procedures.

 The party who files the motion for temporary orders arguably gains a slight advantage at the temporary order hearing.
 Statutory provisions say the court should side with the party who filed the motion for temporary orders if he or she has a “likelihood” of prevailing at trial.
 In other words, it seems the party who filed the motion is given the benefit of the doubt, though that is debatable.
 This reading of the statute conforms with common sense and a broader reading of the Relocation Act.
 It makes sense that the court should err on the side of temporarily preventing the child from moving, thereby minimizing disruption to the child until the court makes its final decision on the relocation.
 But if the objecting party fails to follow the statutory instruction to immediately file a motion for a temporarily relocation ban, he or she loses the benefit of the doubt.